$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 The 90-day early filing window and your physical presence calculation interact.
 If you're close to the 913-day threshold, filing too early (within the 90-day window but before you've accumulated enough days) means you meet the filing deadline but fail the physical presence requirement at the interview.
 You need to calculate both simultaneously: the earliest date you can file and the earliest date your physical presence total clears the threshold.

-Evidence Preparation for 180-Day Trips
+Evidence Preparation for More-than-Six-Month Trips

 1. Lease or mortgage statements covering the period abroad (proving you maintained a US dwelling)